tsalo/convert-eprime/README.md

 convert-eprime
 ==============

-Python code meant to convert eprime files to csvs for analysis.
+Python code meant to convert E-Prime files to csvs for analysis.
 In progress.

 ## Code
 - [**index_eprime_files.py**](index_eprime_files.py): Looks through a folder and finds pairs of edat/txt files (successful runs) and all other combinations of the two filetypes.
 It notes these other files as requiring individual attention.
 Eventually it will call convert_eprime to automatically convert the text files in pairs.